Danielfz14/Paper7_IEEE_SSCI_2025/README.md

 ### Hyper-Heuristic Process

-Below is an overview of the hyper-heuristic methodology used to generate tailored metaheuristics:
+Below is an overview of the hyper-heuristic methodology used to obtained tailored metaheuristics:

 ![Hyper-Heuristic Process](imgP/Meto2.jpg)